The Bizarre Demise of Mighty 690

 Ya dee ya ya dee ya ya ya

-Followed by an actual English word:
+Followed by one actual English word:

 Goin' bompitty bomp bomp de bomp bomp bomp